njlr/rs-core-lib/rs-core/core.md

 This wraps a `T` object and provides reset-on-move behaviour: `Movable<T>`'s move constructor and move assignment operator set the value in the moved-from object to `T`'s default value.
 If `T` is explicitly convertible from an `int`, a default value other than zero can be provided.
+The move functions call the corresponding functions on `T`, which are assumed to not throw.
+If `T` is also copyable, `Movable<T>` will be copyable.

 ### Type related functions ###